 has been honored by Chabad Lubavitch, awarded the Annual Champion of Children Award by the

 Camden Children’s Garden and the Tree of Life Award from the Jewish National Fund for his

 philanthropic and community leadership.”

-Today’s press conference occured on the same week that members of the Working Families Alliance and South Jersey Progressive Democrats went to the public portion of the state Economic Development Authority (EDA) meeting to grill the board about the details of the deep-dive WNYC ProPublica story.
+Today’s press conference occurred on the same week that members of the Working Families Alliance and South Jersey Progressive Democrats went to the public portion of the state Economic Development Authority (EDA) meeting to grill the board about the details of the deep-dive WNYC ProPublica story.

 The EDA furnished state tax incentives that benefited the business interests of the Norcross Brothers in Camden.